Slow Cooker Loaded Mashed Potatoes Recipe

-- 1. Place potatoes in a Dutch oven and cover with water.
-Bring to a boil.
-Reduce heat; cover and cook for 10-15 minutes or until tender.
-Drain.
-Mash potatoes with cream cheese, sour cream, butter and milk.
-Stir in the cheeses, bacon, onions and seasonings.
-Transfer to a large bowl; cover and refrigerate overnight.
+- 1. Place potatoes in a Dutch oven, adding water to cover.
+Bring to a boil; reduce heat and simmer, uncovered, until tender, 10-15 minutes.
+Drain; return to pan.
+Mash with cream cheese, sour cream, butter and milk.
+Stir in bacon, cheeses, onions and seasonings.
+Cover; refrigerate overnight.

 3/4 cup equals 571 calories, 43 g fat (25 g saturated fat), 135 mg cholesterol, 925 mg sodium, 22 g carbohydrate, 1 g fiber, 23 g protein.

 "I've made this twice now, and they are so yummy.
 Very rich tasting.
 Because of time constraints, I actually cooked it both times in the oven at 350 for 30-40 minutes and it turned out perfect!"

 "My potatoes were firm when they were mashed and refrigerated but turned soft and soupy when reheated in the slow cooker.
 Maybe it was because I used low fat cream cheese and non fat sour cream.
 Tasted good but not appealing"